 Course Description:

 This course will assist the student in further acquiring and developing a higher level of communication skills.
 Students will review and evaluate various communication methods and techniques in dealing with and relating to individuals in both the public and private sector.
 Students will use this information in formulating an effective communication method and style.
-Additional course content may include student initiated or group activities.

 Course Outline: